panduthegang/Prompt-Vault/README.md

 ## 🚢 Deployment

-This project is configured for one-click deployment on [Vercel](https://vercel.com/):
+The project is configured for continuous zero-config deployment on [Vercel](https://vercel.com/):

-1. Push your code to your GitHub repository.
+1. Connect your repository to Vercel.
-2. Import the project in Vercel.
+2. The included [`vercel.json`](file:///c:/Users/Lenovo/Documents/Prompt-Vault/vercel.json) automatically directs all SPA routes to `index.html`.
-3. The included [`vercel.json`](file:///c:/Users/Lenovo/Documents/Prompt-Vault/vercel.json) will automatically handle the build commands (`npm run build`), output directory (`dist`), and single-page application (SPA) rewrites.
+3. Production builds run `vite build` and serve from the `dist/` directory.

 ---